verseles/SevenZip/README.md

 - [x] Encrypt and decrypt
 - [ ] Test files using 7z test command
 - [ ] Detect supported formats by the OS
+- [ ] Use docker for PHPUnit tests

 ## Contributing